terascope/standard-assets/docs/operations/routed_sender.md

 # routed_sender

-A processor that uses apis to route data by the `standard:route` metadata attribute to different destinations.
-This currently only supports a single type of api (kafka, elasticsearch, s3, file, or any custom api you provide) for now.
+A processor that routes data according to the `standard:route` metadata attribute and the `apis` setting in the job.
+It currently supports the [teraslice apis](https://terascope.github.io/teraslice/docs/jobs/configuration#apis) for [kafka](https://github.com/terascope/kafka-assets), [elasticsearch](https://github.com/terascope/elasticsearch-assets), [s3 and file](https://github.com/terascope/file-assets).
 This works by providing a routing object with keys that match the metadata key `standard:route`.
 The value is the connection endpoint from your [terafoundation connectors](https://terascope.github.io/teraslice/docs/configuration/overview#terafoundation-connectors).
 This asset bundle provides a few operations to set and manipulate the `standard:route` metadata key.
 You make also make your own processor to set that key as well.

-If a route does not match the configuration, then it will throw unless the `_dead_letter_action` for the operation is set to something else like `log` or `none`.
+If a route does not match the configuration, then it will throw an error unless `_dead_letter_action` for the operation is set to `log` or `none`.
 You can specify a `*` key route which acts as a catch all for records that don't match anything else and route them to what connection configuration you have specified.
 You may also set a `**` route which allows any unmatched records to be dynamically sent to routes indicated by the `standard:route` metadata key itself.

 `NOTE: you cannot mix * and ** together, it will throw`